-Despite the robust evidence establishing the youth appeal of flavored tobacco products, Petitioner contends that "such concerns do not apply equally" to its products because they are "bottled e-liquids intended for use with open system devices."
+Despite the robust evidence establishing the youth appeal of flavored tobacco products, including e-liquids, Petitioner contends that "such concerns do not apply equally" to its products because they are bottled e-liquids intended for use with open-system devices."
 Petr's Br.
-42. Contrary to Petitioner's assertion, open-system ENDS products, which use flavored e-liquids like those sold by Petitioner, pose a threat to youth.
+48. Contrary to Petitioner's assertion, FDA's analysis and other real-world data show that flavored open-system products, which use e-liquids like those sold by Petitioner, pose a threat to youth.
 As FDA found, "the role of flavor is consistent" across different device types.
-ER-19.
+2-ER-13.
 Moreover, open-system products remain popular among youth.
-Smok and Suorin, for example, are open-system devices and are currently among the most popular e-cigarette devices used by youth.3 Smok, for instance, is the preferred brand of nearly one in ten (9.6%) high school e-cigarette users and has surpassed JUUL in popularity.4
+Smok and Suorin, for example, are open-system devices that are currently among the most popular e-cigarette devices used by youth.
+Smok is the preferred brand of nearly one in ten (9.6%) high school e-cigarette users and has surpassed JUUL in popularity.